anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 <a name="5.7"></a>
 ### 5.7 Profiles Reference

 - Describe the different profiles used for testing and verification

-<a name="5.8"></a>
-### 5.8 Frameworks

-- Provide a list of framework requirements for VNF certification.